Ran Blake

 His earliest aspiration was to be a classical pianist, but he decided that wasn’t realistic given the rigidity of the form and his disdain for the traditional structure.
 “But by age eight or nine, I knew I wouldn’t cut it [in classical],” he said in 2015.
 His hybrid approach aside, Blake has become best known as a jazz player.

-Film Noir Influence
+Film Noir Influence, Improvisational Bent

 At age 12, when his lifelong fascination with film noir began – sparked by Robert Siodmak’s 1946 classic The Spiral Staircase – Blake started lessons with Ray Cassarino, a professor at Hartford School of Music (now Hartford Conservatory) who backed jazz greats including Woody Herman, Jack Teagarden and Louis Prima.
 By the time he started high school at Suffield Academy, his chops were razor sharp.